aardappel/lobster/docs/source/memory_management.md

 The "ground truth" for how the algorithm is to be found in `typecheck.h`, this section is merely a description of it.
-If you were hoping for pages of equations like the typical PL paper, I am going to have to dissapoint.
+If you were hoping for pages of equations like the typical PL paper, I am going to have to disappoint.

+More on the type checker [here](type_checker.html).

 Wait, what, the type checker?
 Yes, as much as I would have preferred to make the lifetime checker a standalone algorithm, it is interwoven with type checking.